djey47/cool-updown-nxt/api/README.md

 Server logs are written to the *api/logs/cool-updown-nxt.log* file and sent to the standard/error outputs as well.

+## Processing details: context

+Application context, being the whole data required by the application at run-time, has its own processor, to:
+- reload persisted context (written to disk) at application start
+- regularly update persisted context with the current data, every 1 hour by design.

 ## Processing details: diagnostics

 Here are the diagnostics that are currently processed: